Predicting Subway Passenger Flows under Incident Situation with Causality: Experiments

 \subsection{Analysis of causal effect prediction model}

 In this section, we aim to answer a key question: how do these selected features influence the causal effects of incidents?
 Given that the Random Forest model demonstrated superior predictive accuracy, we conducted an in-depth analysis of the Random Forest model.
 First, we determine the importance of each feature in the Random Forest model, as shown in Table \ref{tab:importance}.
 Table \ref{tab:importance} shows that the counterfactual passenger flow ($x_0$) is the most significant element affecting the causal effect of incidents, which is consistent with common sense.
-This demonstrates that if an OD has a higher baseline passenger flow, an incident will have a greater influence on that flow.
-In contrast, for OD with smaller baseline flows, the incident exhibits a modest effect it.
+This demonstrates that if an OD has a higher baseline passenger flow, an incident will have a greater influence on it.
+In contrast, for OD with smaller baseline flow, the incident exhibits a modest effect on it.
 Other key factors include the time from the start and end of the incident to the time of OD, which also corresponds to common expectations.
-If the interval is too short, there may not be sufficient time for the incident to influence passenger flow; if it is too long, the impact might have already dissipated.
+Short intervals leave insufficient time for impacts to manifest, while long intervals allow effects to dissipate.
 Therefore, the time interval is crucial to the effect of the incident.
 Additionally, the delay duration caused by the incident is also highly important, which makes sense, as longer delays generally reflect more severe incidents, and therefore, a greater impact on passenger flow.

 However, features such as the number of canceled trains and the number of five-minute delay trains appear less significant.
 This might be because the severity of incidents does not directly correspond to these metrics.
-For instance, the count of five-minute delay trains might increase as the incident becomes more serious, but as the severity intensifies further, some delayed trains might be canceled, causing the number to drop.
+For instance, the count of five-minute delay trains might increase as the incident becomes more serious, but as the severity intensifies further, some delayed trains might be canceled, causing the number to decrease.
 The lack of a one-to-one relationship suggests that this metric may not clearly reflect the severity of incidents.
 These findings indicate that future models may benefit from including indicators that reflect the incident severity more accurately.

+Besides, we conducted ablation experiments to validate the importance of each feature group on causal effect prediction.
+The results are represented in Tab \ref{tab:abl}.
+The ablation study reveals that removing any feature group degrades model accuracy; the most significant performance degradation occurs when excluding counterfactual passenger flow features.
+This aligns with our feature importance analysis, confirming that counterfactual passenger flow ($x_0$) is the most critical predictor of incident impacts.